 How much does it cost to do a bikepacking race?
 This is a question that is often asked but is very difficult to answer.
-Having kept track of most of my major direct costs (travel, accomodation, food and training trips) for the 2016 Transcontinental Race, I hope to give a somewhat informed estimate and expected range.
+Having kept track of most of my major direct costs (travel, accomodation, food and training trips) for the Transcontinental Race No. 4, 2016, I hope to give a somewhat informed estimate and expected range.

 I spent a total of €450 on travel from my home in Switzerland to and from the 2016 Transcontinental Race (TCR), including extra fees for the bike.
 Getting to the start in Belgium involved taking three trains and getting home from Turkey involved a bike ride, a ferry, a taxi, a plane, and a train.